minimapletinytools/WCBG/BLOG.md

 Finally, along with fiat-measurable assets, world-centric virtual worlds also safely generate valuable data as models for new radical markets.
 Mechanism design is limited only by the developer's imagination.
 In this regard, real world value flows into the game while innovative market driven narratives flow out.
 At worst, these are exciting stories for players to share; at best, these experiences might inform real world policies.

-This is best summarized in the following diagram:

 ![](framework.png)

-At the start, external capital collateralizes the player's attention (perhaps through game sales, an ICO, airdrop, or marketing) and bootstraps the virtual world's economy.
+At genesis, external capital collateralizes the player's attention (perhaps through game sales, an ICO, airdrop, or marketing) and bootstraps the virtual world's economy.

 With its initial state set, players compete and collaborate in the virtual world ultimately growing its economy and generating stories of value.

 These virtual worlds can serve as playgrounds for new forms social organization.
 The stories can provide valuable data on new economic mechanisms.

-In summary, the goals world-centric blockchain game are:
+In summary, the goals world-centric blockchain games are:

 1. To create self-sustaining economies where players compete and collaborate to grow an economically driven world narrative.
 2. That these virtual worlds are dynamic, interesting and fun for players to explore.